avo-hq/docs/src/2.0/menu-editor.md

 ## `all_` helpers

-For convenience sake we also added some helpers for the scenario where you want to customize part of a menu.
-Let's say you want to add some custom tools and mix and match the dashboards, but you don't want to disturb the resources.
+We also added some helpers for the scenario where you want to customize part of a menu for convenience.
+For example, let's say you want to add some custom tools and mix and match the dashboards, but you don't want to disturb the resources.
 You can use `all_resources` to generate a list containing all of them.

 ```ruby
 section "Dashboards", icon: "dashboards" do